michaelbrave/Mikes-StableDiffusionNotes/README.md

 #### Core Technologies
 Variational Autoencoder (VAE)
+- The simplest explanation is that it makes an image small then makes it bigger again.
 - A Variational Autoencoder (VAE) is an artificial neural network architecture that belongs to the families of probabilistic graphical models and variational Bayesian methods.
 It is a type of neural network that learns to reproduce its input, and also map data to latent space.
 VAEs use probability modeling in a neural network system to provide the kinds of equilibrium that autoencoders are typically used to produce.
 The neural network components are typically referred to as the encoder and decoder for the first and second component respectively.
 VAE's are part of the neural network model that encodes and decodes the images to and from the smaller latent space, so that computation can be faster.
 Any models you use, be it v1, v2 or custom, already comes with a default VAE